zsteinkamp/zsteinkamp.github.io/_posts/2019-08-24-systems-of-working-the-role-of-leadership.markdown

 * May not work well with expectations of the rest of the business.
 * Requires a mature, capable team (most are!)

-In my experience, this servant-led model yields the happiest, most productive teams that fit in with normal work culture.
+In my experience, the People Garden yields the happiest, most productive teams that fit in with normal work culture.

 What team do you want to lead?
 What kind of leader do you want to be?